 Grow Your Own Fig Tree

 If you’d like to try growing an unusual fruit crop that’s scrumptious and almost trouble-free, consider planting a fig tree.
-Figs will grow well unprotected in Zones 8–10, and in colder areas, if you choose hardier cultivars or give plants proper winter protection.
+Figs will grow well unprotected in Zones 8–10 and colder areas if you choose hardier cultivars or give plants proper winter protection.
 Look for self-pollinating fig trees, as some figs pollinate by tiny, specialized flies native to the Mediterranean and won’t set fruit without them.
-Reputable U.S. nurseries sell only self-pollinating figs. Also, try to find fig trees that have been grown in an organic manner.
+Reputable U.S. nurseries sell only self-pollinating figs. Also, try to find fig trees that have been grown organically.

 Plant fig trees as you would any young tree.
-Keep in mind that fig trees can quickly reach 15 to 30 feet in height and the canopy can spread equally wide.
+Remember that fig trees can quickly reach 15 to 30 feet in height, and the canopy can spread equally wide.
 Figs need a sunny spot that’s protected from winter winds.
 Mulch trees well with compost, and apply foliar sprays of seaweed extract at least once a month during the growing season.

 Fresh Fig Salsa Recipe